mcascallares/cfk-sandbox/README.md

   - Kubectl installed on your local machine

-## Deploy your Kubernetes cluster in Docker
+## Deploy your Kubernetes cluster with Docker

 Deploy your Kubernetes cluster, with 3 workers and 1 control plane nodes.